Zerodha logo

 4. Set the property and enter the value.

-Alerts can also be created from the Alerts page by following these steps:
+You can also create alerts from the Alerts section by following these steps:

 1. Tap on Orders.